hafe/dockers/README.md

 The (current) goal is just to be able prototype multi region cloud.

+To follow these steps you probably need a fairly recent docker version like 1.7.

 Short description:
 ------------------
 * Human users are in a singleton (shared by all regions) LDAP server.